 What fish are good tank mates for tailspot blennies?

 Tailspot blennies are very peaceful with other species of fish and can make great community aquarium fish.
 A few fish we can suggest you can keep safely with them are: clownfish, Pink margin wrasse, Mimic Saddle Filefish and Longhorn cowfish.

 What fish can I house my blenny with?

-Blennies are relatively peaceful fish so they can be successfully kept with most species of non-aggressive fish.
+A relatively peaceful fish, you can successfully keep Blennies with most species of non-aggressive fish.
 This includes gobies, yellow tangs and basslet fish to name a few.

 Tailspot blennies are wonderful fish for any saltwater aquarium.
 They are beautiful to look at and seem to have their own personalities.
 In addition, they are easy to care for and get along well with a variety of other fish.
-Blennies should be fed a strict vegetable-heavy diet and should be given plenty of places to hide and perch, as well as ample space to graze.
+Feed Blennies a strict vegetable-heavy diet and have plenty of places for them to hide and perch, as well as ample space to graze.

-What’s the difference between a Bleeny & Goby?
+What’s the difference between a Blenny & Goby?

 Gobies generally have fused pectoral fins that form a cup that they use to prop themselves up on and to grasp vertical walls.
-Blennies generally have a continuous, long dorsal fin that runs the length of the body to the tail.
-Blennies also have projections called cirri, on their head, that the gobies lack.
+Blennies generally have a continuous, long dorsal fin that runs the length of the body to the tail: They also have projections called cirri, on their head, that the gobies lack.

 The tailspot blenny gets its name from a dark spot at the base of its tail.
 A black and yellow band runs below each eye, aiding them in blending into their surroundings.

 We just love the character that comes out of these fish once they have settled into their new home.
 They soon become a pleasure to watch and dart around the tank having fun.
 They never stray too far from their home and dart back at the first sign of danger.